This is now in your Top Picks!

 Rangoli for delicious Indian street food

-This old-school Indian vegetarian restaurant in Karama may be a little light on ambiance, but Indian families who know their chaat (street food) will swear by the pani puri here.
+This old-school Indian vegetarian restaurant in Karama may be a little light on ambience, but Indian families who know their chaat (street food) will swear by the pani puri here.
 These one-bite globes (puri) of crunchy dough are filled with mung beans, spicy chili water (pani), and sweet date and tamarind chutney.
-The entire liquid-filled puri has to be popped into your mouth all at once, and regulars can polish off multiple plates of this explosive sweet-spicy-tart snack within record time.
-Other favourites include the spicy puffed rice with raw mangoes and chutney (bhel), a tangy potato and peanut bun (dabeli), and sweetened webbed tubes of fried dough (jalebi).
+The entire liquid-filled puri has to be popped into your mouth all at once, and regulars can polish off multiple plates of this sweet-spicy-tart snack within record time.
+Other favourites include the spicy puffed rice with raw mangoes and chutney (bhel), a tangy potato and peanut bun (dabeli) and sweetened webbed tubes of fried dough (jalebi).

 5

-The tiny Afghani/Pakistani bakeries dotted across Old Dubai churn out piping hot breads that are a worthy companion to a spicy lentil stew.
+The tiny Afghani/Pakistani bakeries dotted across old Dubai churn out piping hot breads that are a worthy companion to a spicy lentil stew.
 They can even be enjoyed solo, out on the street by the blazing ovens.
 This closet-sized bakery in Deira's Hor Al Anz has two kinds of ovens – a pizza-style one to make tender, flat and pliable rotis and a cylindrical tanoor oven to make more crunchy, chewy, bubbly breads.
-But I recommend the stuffed bread, shaped like a stocking and slapped against the hot walls of the oven until it gets puffy and golden.
+But we recommend the stuffed bread, shaped like a stocking and slapped against the hot walls of the oven until it gets puffy and golden.
 Try the savoury one with cream cheese and za'atar, or the sweet kind with sticky honey and cheese (be careful, the honey gets scalding hot!).

 6